JudyMei/ThePromotion/README.md

 ## Code Usage
 To use this code you have to clone in your RenPy folder.
 ## Game Download
+Click on the link best suited for your device and download the zip file for the game.
 [PC Download](https://app.box.com/s/dq9hfgma0fe97za6cj6byo0clg0iesfh) <br />
 [MAC Download](https://app.box.com/s/sa43aqlxknk0300hoixf1fn2e1ajbnwp)